tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 that the honeypot is a valid fronting server, especially if that information is carried by word of mouth or in unprotected DNS records.
-Adversaries can also attempt to hijack the traffic to the regular fronting server, using for example spoofed DNS responses or spoofed IP level routing, combined with a spoofed certificate.
+Adversaries can also attempt to hijack the traffic to the regular fronting server, using, for example, spoofed DNS responses or spoofed IP level routing, combined with a spoofed certificate.

-## Supporting multiple protocols
+## Supporting multiple protocols {#multi-protocol}

 The SNI encryption requirement does not stop with HTTP over TLS.
-Multiple other applications currently use TLS, including for example SMTP [@?RFC5246], DNS [@?RFC7858], or XMPP [@?RFC7590].
-These applications too will benefit of SNI encryption.
+Multiple other applications currently use TLS, including, for example, SMTP [@?RFC5246], DNS [@?RFC7858], IMAP [@?RFC2595], and XMPP [@?RFC7590].
+These applications, too, will benefit from SNI encryption.
-HTTP only methods like those described in (#httpfrontingtunnels) would not apply there.
-In fact, even for the HTTPS case, the HTTPS tunneling service described in (#httpfrontingtunnels) is compatible with HTTP 1.0 and HTTP 1.1, but interacts awkwardly with the multiple streams feature of HTTP 2.0 [@?RFC7540].
+HTTP-only methods like those described in (#httpfrontingtunnels) would not apply there.
+In fact, even for the HTTPS case, the HTTPS tunneling service described in (#httpfrontingtunnels) is compatible with HTTP 1.0 and HTTP 1.1, but interacts awkwardly with the multiple streams feature of HTTP/2 [@?RFC7540].
-This points to the need of an application-agnostic solution, that would be implemented fully in the TLS layer.
+This points to the need for an application-agnostic solution, which would be implemented fully in the TLS layer.

 ### Hiding the Application Layer Protocol Negotiation